• Skip to main content

 Recipe Notes:

-• Please read the FAQ and tips sections above before making this recipe.
+• Please read the info above before making this recipe.

 • Canned light coconut milk will not work with this recipe, only canned full fat coconut milk will work (I like and always use Native Forest Simple Unsweetened Classic Organic brand).

 • If you don't have a vanilla pod, it's OK, you can still make this recipe!
-Just replace it with 1 tsp of pure vanilla extract.
+Just replace it with 1 teaspoon of pure vanilla extract.

 • Keeping the coconut cream cold is important to it whipping up nicely.
 You'll need to move quickly after taking it out of the can and putting it into the mixing bowl.
 I usually chill the mixing bowl for about a half hour before whipping, which helps a lot.